53947/triadblue/EXTERNAL_PROJECT_METADATA_API.md

 ## Overview

-ConsoleBlue pulls metadata from your project's `/api/metadata` endpoint when you click "Refresh from API" in the Documentation Generator.
+BlueLink pulls metadata from your project's `/api/metadata` endpoint when you click "Refresh from API" in the Documentation Generator.
 Your project must expose this GET endpoint that returns JSON with your features and tech stack.

 ---